 No formal qualifications are required to become a company director.

-A director is not required to be a member or shareholder of the company unless it is a requirement of the company’s articles of association.
+A director is not required to be a member or shareholder of the company.

 You may not act as company director if you are auditors of the company, undischarged bankrupts and any person disqualified by a Court from acting as a company director.